How Feedback Evolved Over Time

 What changed because of this phase: PR #11521 merged Apr 14, bringing the mode/flags split, the FRAMEPARAM opcode (fifth opcode in the spec), MAX_FRAMES reduced to 64, per-frame gas cost added, and default-code hardening for secp256k1 and P256.
 EIP-8223 (PR #11509) and EIP-8224 (PR #11518) submitted as complementary sibling proposals rather than competitors.
 Bytecodes-in-VOPS reframing surfaced on ethresear.ch.

-The pending value field consensus landed and the proposal entered formal fork-inclusion governance.
-External analysis (Nero_eth's three-gates post) began shaping the next wave of discussion around privacy-pool flows, and forum debate reopened the default-code-vs-7702 delegation interaction.
+The pending value field consensus landed and external analysis (Nero_eth's three-gates post) began shaping the next wave of discussion around privacy-pool flows.
+Forum debate reopened the default-code-vs-7702 delegation interaction.
+The Hegotá CFI inclusion PR also opened in this window but did not merge until Apr 30; that landing is recorded in Phase 7.

 Per-Frame Value (Merged)